srazmjo/Workshop1/project2.md

 ## Part 2: Modeling & Predicting Spatial Values
 #### Finding population and differences between our linear model and the actual WorldPop raster information
 ##### In this part, we will use the model parameters we previously estimated in order to predict spatial values across the landscape of Gabon.
 Our model is serving to allocate population totals across all gridcells, but how accurate is it?
-To start we can calculate the different of our predicted values - the worldpop values and sum the totals.
+Let's find it.
+To start, we can calculate the difference of our predicted values - the worldpop values and sum the totals.
 Here are the plots that shows how different our model is different than the actual values from the Worldpop website.
 As obvious our model shows that on the western coast of Gabon, where its capital is located, the population distribution is extremely uneven.
 In fact, the capital subdivision has as many population as all subdivisions combined.
 This plot shows the actual raster showing the original population distribution.
 This raster was retrieved from WorldPop website.

 ![](project2_part3_actual_population_worldpop.png)